sunsiva/RPA-UiPath/README.md

 Install UiPath community version to start with.

-Create User Case for E-commerce website data scrapping:
+Create Use Case for E-commerce website data scrapping: